 For example, if you’re searching for “sushi” on Google, you can choose from any of the following options: すし, 寿司, 鮨, 鮓, 寿し, スシ or ずし.
 Each term will rank differently, so you’ll need to carry out extensive keyword research to make sure you’re optimizing for the terms your target audience uses.

-Japanese websites look different from those in the US.
-There’s often a lot more “noise” since clean styles are considered “sabishii,” or desolate.
-Rakuten provides a classic example of this cultural difference:
+Japanese UX design expectations often result in websites that look very different from those in the US, displaying a lot more “noise” to the user.
+While Western audiences often value white space and a more visual experience, clean styles are considered “sabishii,” or desolate, in Japan.
+Rakuten, a Japanese electronic commerce and Internet company based in Tokyo, provides a classic example of this cultural difference:

-However, some brands like Muji have deliberately gone against the usual busyness with a simpler look.
-Whatever you decide, make sure it fits with the image you’re trying to convey.
+However, some Japanese brands like Muji have deliberately gone against the Japanese design standard, opting for a simpler look.
+However you decide to maximize engagement with your online presence in Japan, make sure it fits with your brand image and resonates with the Japanese audience.

-Using manga or anime characters can also help your brand look and feel more Japanese.
+Using manga or anime characters can be a great way to help your brand look and feel more Japanese.
 These characters are incredibly popular and influential in Japan, so they can be used to boost awareness, generate buzz and promote events.
 According to a study by Manga Plus, cartoon material can even improve your website’s performance.
 The study found that including manga: